 MSDC-0160 successfully completed a Phase 2a clinical trial at Rush University Medical Center (Chicago) in patients diagnosed with mild dementia due to Alzheimer’s disease.
 The study was funded by the Alzheimer’s Drug Discovery Foundation.

 MSDC-0160 is also being studied in preclinical models of Parkinson’s disease, in collaboration with researchers at Van Andel Institute (Grand Rapids, Michigan),

 A 90-day, randomized, double-blind, comparator- and placebo-controlled, multi-dose Phase 2b clinical study in 258 patients with type 2 diabetes was completed in December 2011.
-Data from this study was presented at the American Diabetes Association 72nd Scientific Sessions in June 2012.
+Data from this study was published in Clinical Pharmacology & Therapeutics (advance online publication 6 March 2013).

 MSDC-0602 also is being evaluated in animal models of fatty liver disease supported by a grant from the National Institute on Alcohol Abuse and Alcoholism of the National Institutes of Health.

 MSDC is utilizing traditional medicinal chemistry to develop new chemical entities (NCEs) that are non-TZD, oral mTOT Modulator insulin sensitizers for the treatment of type 2 diabetes.